Mar. 6, 2018.

 - Wait for a confirmation postcard that the application arrives, normally sent within two weeks.

-- If you don’t have time to do this on your own, contact a company that specializes in this service.
+- If you don’t have time to do this on your own, take Vaughan’s suggestion and contact a company that specializes in this service.

-Keep in mind that a company will normally charge you for about half of the amount they save you in taxes if their dispute is successful.
+“Note that a company will normally charge you for about half of the amount they save you in taxes if their dispute is successful,” Vaughan says.

 5. Make your appeal.